 - Once your baby’s pincer grasp develops, decrease the size of the food to smaller pieces.

 - Offer choices in small amounts.
 Offer small portions of different foods at each meal and at the same time.
-As your baby gets older, the more choices the better.

 - Check your emotions at the table.
 If your child refuses to eat, don’t react or exert pressure.
 (And in the same vein, don’t praise your child for eating.)
 Aim for mealtime to be pressure-free.